AdobeDocs/experience-manager-cloud-service.en/help/assets/tagging-management-assets-view.md

 ## Adding Tags component to the Metadata form {#adding-tags-to-metadata-form}

 The tags component gets added to the `default` metadata form automatically.
 You can design a [Metadata form](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/metadata.html?lang=en#metadata-forms) either by using a template or from scratch.
 If you are not using an existing Metadata form template, then you can modify your Metadata form  and add the tags component.
 The metadata property mapping is filled in automatically and cannot be modified at this time.
-Users in the Admin view can update the mapping to store tag values using custom namespaces and expose only subsets of hierarchies using root paths.
+Assets as a Cloud Service users can update the mapping to store tag values using custom namespaces and expose only subsets of hierarchies using root paths.

 Watch this quick video to see how to add the Tags component to your metadata form: